 Centers that form the CIRC

 African Studies Initiative (ASI), an African Studies NRC

-Director: Professor Shaden Tagledin (cultural studies and comparative literature)
+Director: Professor Shaden Tagledin (cultural studies & comparative literature)

 The African Studies Initiative (ASI) begins from the premise that the interactions among the various regions of Africa, as well as with the rest of the world, are critical to the scholarly enterprise.
 ASI engages methodological and theoretical issues common to scholars of literature, culture, and the social sciences globally, to explore themes such as race and ethnicity, urbanization and migration, modernity and modernism, transnationalism and globalization, representation and language.

 The Center for Austrian Studies serves to promote new scholarship about Austria and Central Europe across disciplines in the humanities, the social sciences, the fine arts, and international business management.
 It connects scholars, students, and an international community to resources in Austria, Central Europe, the EU, and Minnesota.
 The Center reaches out to students, scholars, and the community, bringing an awareness of Austria and the new Europe and its relevance to American life and it enriches the teaching mission of the University and the College of Liberal Arts by connecting its research and outreach programs with classroom opportunities for students.